Demystifying the Genetics of Sensitivity to Stimuli

 It’s important to remember that sensitivity to stimuli exists on a spectrum.
 Everyone experiences the world differently, and there’s no single “normal” level of sensitivity.
 While some individuals may find certain environments or situations highly stimulating, others might barely register them.

-Genetics of Sensitivity to Stimuli
+Sensitivity To Stimuli

 Benefits and Challenges of Sensitivity to Stimuli